 To optimise the cost efficiency available, it is really important to be clear on your expected deliverables and identify the work you are outsourcing.
 Avoid outsourcing part of a project, keep it simple and outsource the entire project.
-The phrase too many cooks is incredibly applicable to outsourcing and only allocating part of a project is likely to result in double handling which will inevitably have a negative effect on the cost efficiency.
+The phrase ‘too many cooks’ is incredibly applicable to outsourcing and only allocating part of a project is likely to result in double handling, which will inevitably have a negative effect on cost efficiency.

 “The question of whether your business is ready for outsourcing is a fallacy.
 Every business, no matter how big or small, can utilise outsourced expertise to grow.
 The real skill is to identify what parts of your business to outsource.”

-A good outsourced service provider will work with you to establish how best to approach the project and assist in refining your brief.
+A good OSP will work with you to establish how best to approach the project and assist in refining your brief.

 - Risk and continuity